NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
-* Minimum piston compatibility and other bug fixes.
+* Fight checks (implement penalty actions, allow use in fight checks, redo LocationTrace + pvp vs. pve config for loop checks).
-* Planning and preparation (fight checks, horizontal speeding, 1.9, interact ray-tracing, other bug fixes).
-Likely there will be a couple of releases with mixed content.
+* Minimum piston compatibility, onground checks (spider vs. stuck with bounding box).
-* Milestone: Refine fight checks (false positives, precision): 2015-11-28 [Postponed or split into several iterations due to bugs, possibly 1.9.]
+* Milestone: Refine fight checks (false positives, precision): 2016-02-14 [Postponed or split into several iterations due to bugs, possibly 1.9.]

 # Scheduled
 Topics that will be tackled soon, no guarantee on order.